Modelling multiwavelength afterglows of the VHE-GRB population: Discussion Conclusions

-Combining the model with the multiwavelength datasets, spanning from radio to VHE $\gamma$-rays, we constrained five model parameters ($\epsilon_e$, $E_c$, $E_b$, {electron spectral} index $p$, and {shock magnetic field} $B$) via MCMC optimisation. {Table \ref{tab:bestfit_params} shows the best-fit values of these parameters together with parameters ($E_{\rm k,iso}$, $t_{\rm dec}$, ${\dot M}_w$, $v_w$, $A_*$ and $n_0$) that were kept fixed or derived ($\Gamma_0$ and $\epsilon_B$) from other parameters.} Most GRBs in our sample favour an ISM environment over a wind-like profile.
-However, for GRB~201216C, the nature of the circumburst medium remains inconclusive.
+In this work, we use multiwavelength datasets of VHE GRBs which are provided in SEDs in the literature.
+Combining the model with the multiwavelength datasets, spanning from radio to VHE $\gamma$-rays, we constrained five model parameters (the fraction of shock energy transferred to the particles $\epsilon_e$, break energy in electron distribution $E_b$, $E_c$, electron spectral index $p$, and {shock} $B$-field) via MCMC optimisation.
+Table \ref{tab:bestfit_params} shows the best-fit values of these parameters together with parameters ($E_{\rm k,iso}$, $t_{\rm dec}$, mass-loss rate ${\dot M}_w$, wind speed $v_w$, $A_*$ and $n_0$) that were kept fixed or derived ($\Gamma_0$ and $\epsilon_B$) from other parameters.
+Three GRBs, i.e., GRB~180720B, GRB~190829A, and GRB~201216C, in our sample favour an ISM environment, while the two bright GRBs, i.e., GRB~190114C and GRB~221009A, favour a wind-like profile.
 Among the VHE-detected long-durations, GRB~180720B, GRB~190114C, and GRB~201216C have comparable isotropic equivalent energies ($\sim 10^{54}$ erg).
 In contrast, GRB 221009A stands out as the most energetic burst in the sample, while GRB 190829A represents the least energetic event.
-One common trend found among all the VHE detected GRBs is the low magnetic field strength and $\epsilon_B$, with values at the lower end of the typical range ($10^{-6}$ - $10^{0}$) reported in afterglow studies of other long-durations \citep{2014Santana, 2016Laskar, Aksulu2022}.
-GRB~221009A exhibits the lowest $\epsilon_B$ value for the wind medium suggesting a highly inefficient magnetic field amplification in the shocked circumburst medium.
+One common trend found among all the VHE detected GRBs is the low $B$-field strength and $\epsilon_B$, although with values within the typical range ($ \sim 10^{-6}$ - $10^{-2}$) reported in afterglow studies of other long-duration GRBs \citep{2014Santana, 2016Laskar, Aksulu2022}.
+GRB~221009A exhibits the lowest $\epsilon_B$ value for the wind medium suggesting a highly inefficient $B$-field amplification in the shocked circumburst medium.
 Such low $\epsilon_B$ values enhance the SSC contribution, which in turn provide a natural explanation for the observed VHE emission \citep{wang2010ssc, fraija2019ssc}.
-The {parameter} $\Gamma_0$ varies widely from 27 to 390 {without exhibiting any trend, however, the} ISM {medium in general requires} higher $\Gamma_0$ values compared to the wind {medium}.
+The parameter $\Gamma_0$ varies widely from $\sim 30$ to 370 without exhibiting any trend, however, the ISM {medium in general requires} higher $\Gamma_0$ values compared to the wind {medium}.
 VHE GRBs except for GRB~180720B and 201216C, occurred in denser ambient medium.
-The inferred mass-loss rates from the progenitor stars, {in the wind scenario,} are consistent across the VHE GRB sample, with GRB~221009A exhibiting the highest value, indicative of a dense stellar wind environment.
+The inferred mass-loss rates from the progenitor stars, in the wind scenario, are consistent across the VHE GRB sample, with GRB~221009A exhibiting the highest value, indicative of a dense stellar wind environment.